rudymartinb2/myjsunit/README.md

 ## TLDR:

-clone a working example of my proposed scripts from here: https://github.com/rudymartinb2/myjsunit_sample
+if you want to see it in action, just clone a working example of my proposed scripts from here: https://github.com/rudymartinb2/myjsunit_sample

 ## Features